-Bat's wings of pulmonary oedema
+Bat's wings of pulmonary edema

 Elderly female attends hospital acutely short of breath.